Z-Shang/LICPP/README.md

 You may expect everything to work similarly to what you know in Common Lisp (although there will be limitation because of the differences between C++ and Lisp).

 For the details of symbols defined in LICPP, check out [SYMBOLS.md](SYMBOLS.md).

+If you want some extra features, please use the latest version of GCC with the flags mentioned below:

+- Type Constraints `-fconcepts` Used in `multiple-value-bind` as an extra type checking.

 ## Note
 `tlist` stands for the type `List<T>` which does not have an equivalance in Common Lisp, you may think this is `(type t) => [t]` in Haskell.